daxko/design/docs/contents/color/index.md

 This color palette is composed of primary colors to be used for accent, highlighting and gray scale colors to be used to shade text and to convey hierarchical information.

-### Primary Colors
+### Brand Colors

-The primary color palette consists of daxko's four primary brand colors.
+This color palette consists of daxko's four primary brand colors.

 <ul class="colors">
   <li class="swatch">